 We often forget how hard they work.
 Write thank you letters to your Cubmaster and Committee Chairman.
-Have the boys tell them how much they appreciate their efforts for the pack!
+Have the Scouts tell them how much they appreciate their efforts for the pack!

-Since every rank has a service project requirement, many of these Cub Scout holiday Good Turns can be used to fulfill them.
-What other Cub Scout random acts of kindness ideas do you have?
+Since every rank has a service project requirement, many of these Cub Scout examples of good turns can be used to fulfill them.

 Yours in Scouting,

 P.S.
 Looking for fun gift ideas for Cub Scouts and Cub Scout leaders?
 I have them for you!
 Click on over, and check them out!